Bishop of Exeter

 The Bishop of Exeter is the ordinary of the Church of England Diocese of Exeter in the Province of Canterbury.
-Since 30 April 2014 the ordinary has been Robert Atwell.
+The current bishop is Mike Harrison, since 2024.

 From the first bishop until the sixteenth century the Bishops of Exeter were in full communion with the Roman Catholic Church.
 However, during the Reformation the Church of England broke away from the authority of the Pope and the Roman Catholic Church, at first temporarily and later more permanently.
 Since the Reformation, the Bishop and Diocese of Exeter has been part of the reformed and catholic Church of England.
-The bishop's residence is The Palace, Exeter.
+The bishop's residence is The Bishop's Palace, Exeter.

 History

 Roman episcopal organization survived the fall of the Roman Empire in south-western Britain, which became the British kingdom of Dumnonia.
 In about 700, Aldhelm, abbot of Malmesbury wrote a letter to King Geraint of Dumnonia and his bishops.
 However, by this time eastern Devon had been conquered by the Anglo-Saxons and was part of the diocese of Bishop of Winchester, covering the whole of Wessex.
 In around 705 The diocese was divided in two and Aldhelm was appointed the first Bishop of Sherborne, covering eastern Devon.
 Over the next two centuries western Devon was conquered.